pmaganty/COVID19_hackathon/README.md

 + Run using "node server.js"
 + Open local host 3000

 ## CURRENT STATUS: Basic configuration created.
 Database and connection to Heroku created.
-Need to add in logic to manipulat database (add, extrace, create api, send to browse, etc.).
+Need to add in logic to manipulate database (add, extract, create api, send to browser, etc.).